 The basic meaning of due process is to inform and to provide a framework to respond, act or dispute.
 Due process ensures that decisions about trainees are not arbitrary or personally based.
-It requires that the Training Program identify specific procedures which are applied to all trainees' complaints, concerns, and appeals.
-SHCS due process procedures are designed such that trainees will have sufficient time (as described in this due process document) to both hear and respond to any action taken by the program before the program's implementation unless safety concerns dictate immediate action.
-Trainees who have received notification of concern for problematic behavior will be offered to participate in a formal hearing to both hear and respond to the concerns and be able to collaborate on remediation actions or engage in an appeal process.
+It requires that the Training Program identify specific procedures which are applied to all trainees' complaints, concerns and appeals.
+SHCS due process procedures are designed such that trainees will have sufficient time (as described in this due process document) to both hear and respond to any action taken by the program before the program's implementation, unless safety concerns dictate immediate action.
+Trainees who receive a written notice of concern for problematic behavior will be offered a formal hearing to both hear and respond to the concerns and be able to collaborate with the TC or designee on remediation actions.
+Trainees may appeal the program's actions as outlined in Section II.
+1. During the orientation period, trainees will receive in writing SHCS' expectations related to professional functioning.
+The TC will discuss these expectations in both group and individual settings.

-- 1. During the orientation period, trainees will receive in writing SHCS' expectations related to professional functioning.
-The TC will discuss these expectations in both group and individual settings. - 2.
-The procedures for evaluation, including when and how evaluations will be conducted will be described.
-Such evaluations will occur at meaningful intervals. - 3.
-The various procedures and actions involved in decision-making regarding the problem behavior or trainee concerns will be described. - 4.
-SHCS will communicate early and often with the trainee and when needed the trainee's home program if any suspected difficulties that are significantly interfering with performance are identified. - 5.
-The TC will institute, when appropriate, a remediation plan for identified inadequacies, including a time frame for expected remediation and consequences of not rectifying the concerns.
-Notification of the remediation plan will be in writing to the trainee. - 6.
-The notification will be accompanied by a Hearing with the TD where the trainee will have the opportunity to both hear and respond to the concerns. - 7.
-If a trainee wants to institute an Appeal process, this document describes the steps of how a trainee may officially appeal this program's action. - 8.
-When evaluating or making decisions about a trainee's performance, SHCS staff will use input from multiple professional sources whenever possible. - 9.
-The TC will document in writing the actions taken by the program and the rationale for all actions, providing documentation to involved parties when appropriate.
+2. The procedures for evaluation, including when and how evaluations will be conducted will be described.
+Such evaluations will occur at meaningful intervals.

+3. The various procedures and actions involved in decision-making regarding the problem behavior or trainee concerns will be described.

+4. SHCS will communicate early and often with the trainee and when needed the trainee's home program if any suspected difficulties that are significantly interfering with performance are identified.

+5. The TC will institute, when appropriate, a remediation plan for identified inadequacies, including a time frame for expected remediation and consequences of not rectifying the concerns.
+Notification of the remediation plan will be provided in writing to the trainee.

+6. The notification will be accompanied by a Hearing with the TC or designee where the trainee will have the opportunity to both hear and respond to the concerns.

+7. The TC or designee will document in writing the actions taken by the program and the rationale for all actions, providing documentation to involved parties when appropriate.

+8. When evaluating or making decisions about a trainee's performance, SHCS staff will use input from multiple professional sources whenever possible.

+9. If a trainee wants to institute an Appeal process, this document describes how a trainee may officially appeal this program's action.